Swarchal/go_cache/README.md

 object the `object_timestamp` + `cache_lifetime` is compared against the current time to check if the object has expired.

-It is up to the caller to remove any expired keys.

 ```go
 type Cache struct {
     store    map[string]Entry